Receive: Up to date emails concerning EAs, CPAs, Notaries, and the new IRS Qualified Tax Preparer Program.

 Eight Facts About Filing Status

 The first step to filing your federal income tax return is to determine which filing status to use.
 Your filing status is used to determine your filing requirements, standard deduction, eligibility for certain credits and deductions, and your correct tax.
 There are five filing statuses: Single, Married Filing Jointly, Married Filing Separately, Head of Household and Qualifying Widow(er) with Dependent Child.
+A significant change in 2013 – In August, the U.S. Department of the Treasury and the IRS ruled that same-sex couples, legally married in jurisdictions that recognize their marriages, will be treated as married for federal tax purposes.
+The ruling applies regardless of whether the couple lives in a jurisdiction that recognizes same-sex marriage or a jurisdiction that does not recognize same-sex marriage.
 There are eight facts about the five filing status options the IRS wants you to know so that you can choose the best option for your situation.
 Visit our Blog to learn more.

 Choosing the Simplest Tax Form for Your Client